rust-redux/rust-redux/README.md

 ```

 ### Subscribing
 Subscribing allows us to have functions that listen to the store's state directly.
-Whenever an action is dispatched to the store, these functions are called again with the udpated state.
+Whenever an action is dispatched to the store, these functions are called again with the updated state.
 ```
 fn update_with_new_state(state: &State) {
 	let visibility = &state.visibility_filter;